NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/quizzes-and-surveys.md

 A quiz is a knowledge check composed of multiple questions with a passing requirement.
 Quizzes can be associated to a skill or can be executed independently.
 Associating a Quiz to an existing skill will require successful completion of that Quiz in order to earn the skill and its points.
-In this case this quiz serves as skill's knowledge check.
+In the case of a quiz, then the quiz serves as the skill's knowledge check.

 Quizzes currently support two types of questions:
 - ``Single Choice`` - question will only have 1 correct answer